isomerpages/enterprisesg-switch/index.md

       image: /images/SWITCH Global 1.jpg
       alt: SWITCH Global market access
   - infopic:
+      title: Catch the SLINGSHOT 2022 Grand Finals!
+      subtitle: Grand Stage
+      description: Watch as the SLINGSHOT Finalists compete across 5 innovation and technology domains for the chance to be crowned 2022's Grand Winner on our Videos on Demand!
+      button: Learn more
+      url: /slingshot-2022
+      image: /images/top 10.png
+      alt: SLINGSHOT
+  - infopic:
       title: Meet your speakers from SWITCH Beyond
       subtitle: SWITCH BEYOND
       description: Hear from over 300 international speakers from Vangaurd, emerging